POKER TAXES

 Understanding your status as a poker player is the first step in filing your poker taxes.
 This distinction is important because professionals have different obligations and filing requirements than amateurs.

 Generally, a poker player is considered a professional if poker winnings make up the majority of their income.
 Depending on where you live, poker professionals may be required to obtain a gambling license and pay self-employment tax on poker winnings.
+The most common way to file your taxes as a professional is to file a Schedule C as a self-employed person.
+This allows you to deduct business costs from your winnings, helping to reduce your overall tax bill.

 If you are an amateur, your poker winnings will be classified as “other income” by the IRS and must be reported on Line 21 of your 1040 form.
 It is important to note that poker players are responsible for keeping track of their own poker winnings throughout the year, as this information may be requested by the IRS during an audit.